Urethrostomy – Prevention of a Life-Threatening Condition

 Only a few cats will respond to the medication, but surgical treatment is the ideal option for those who face urethral obstruction recurrently.

-Commonly, the affected breeds with urethral obstruction include dalmatians and Lhasa Apsos.
-Additionally, the urethrostomy is performed among dogs and cats which face penile trauma such as scarring and stricture that obstructs the normal urine flow.
+Commonly, the affected breeds with urethral obstruction include Dalmatians and Lhasa Apsos.
+Additionally, the urethrostomy is performed among dogs and cats which face penile trauma, such as scarring and stricture that obstructs normal urine flow.

-The vital difference between the scrotal and perineal urethrostomy is how the urethra is opened.
+The vital difference between the scrotal and perineal urethrostomy dog is how the urethra is opened.

 The perineal urethrostomy will open the perineum and the distance between the scrotum and rectum.
 For instance, the penis is excised, and the opening of the urethra is enlarged, making it an easier way to pass urine, stones, and sand.

-The scrotal urethrostomy is performed to create an opening in front of the scrotum.
+The scrotal urethrostomy creates an opening in front of the scrotum.
 Also, the penis is impaired in any way.
-The dogs will have the same void behavior like lifting their left; even the urine is evacuated from another area.
+The dogs will have the same void behavior, like lifting their left; even the urine is evacuated from another area.

-The pets should remain inactive after the surgical procedure of urethrostomy for better and quicker recovery.
+The pets should remain inactive after the surgical urethrostomy procedure for better and quicker recovery.

 - Sometimes, they will have bleeding from the surgical region in the ten days of recovery.

-- It is important to keep the pet calm to reduce the bleeding.
+- It is essential to keep the pet calm to reduce the bleeding.